 How your character speaks, and the sound of their voice is a core part of their personality.
-It gives the reader a sense of the life the character has already lived.
+Even with eyes closed, the reader is given a sense of the life the character has already lived.

 It also informs the reader about a character’s state – perhaps they’re frightened, so their voice is tight.
 Maybe they’re having an intimate moment with their lover, so their voice is soft and smooth.
 Perhaps they have to assert themselves, and their voice becomes strong and commanding.

 When presenting a character, writers must consider voice and the many adjectives to describe it.
-Below we’ve included a list of adjectives you can use to describe a character’s voice.
+Below we’ve included a list of adjectives you can use to describing voice.